mjwebblue/blue-quickjs/docs/implementation-plan.md

 **Detailed tasks:**

-- [ ] Implement the hash algorithm in C (matching TS).
+- [x] Implement the hash algorithm in C (matching TS).
-- [ ] Add VM init API parameters for: manifest bytes, expected hash, gas limit, and context blob.
+- [x] Add VM init API parameters for: manifest bytes, expected hash, gas limit, and context blob.
-- [ ] On mismatch, fail deterministically with fixed error code/tag.
+- [x] On mismatch, fail deterministically with fixed error code/tag.

 **Acceptance criteria:**

-- [ ] Harness test verifies correct manifest passes and incorrect hash fails deterministically.
+- [x] Harness test verifies correct manifest passes and incorrect hash fails deterministically.

+**Current state (P3 T-036):**

+- Added `quickjs-sha256.c` with a standalone SHA-256 helper and wired `JS_InitDeterministicContext` in `quickjs.c`/`quickjs.h` to validate a provided manifest (bytes + expected hash), copy it into the context, and optionally stash a context blob while setting the gas limit (defaulting to unlimited when unset).
+A deterministic `ManifestError` with code `ABI_MANIFEST_HASH_MISMATCH` is thrown on hash mismatch, and invalid inputs surface `TypeError` failures.
+- `JSContext` now retains the manifest bytes/hash/hex plus optional context blob and frees them on shutdown; vendor `Makefile` and harness/wasm build scripts include the new SHA source.
+- Native harness CLI accepts manifest inputs via `--abi-manifest-hex`/`--abi-manifest-hex-file` + `--abi-manifest-hash` (and optional `--context-blob-hex`), and test/golden scripts load the Host.v1 manifest fixture by default.
+The harness test suite asserts the mismatch case and runs all eval capability checks under manifest validation.

 ---